About the Journal

 The Italian Association of Agrometeorology (AIAM) was founded in 1997, and since then it has been working to enhance, promote and patronize agrometeorologists.
 Moreover, it also aims to promote and encourage dissemination initiatives to increase the knowledge of agrometeorology and agroclimatology, both in the agricultural sector and outside of it.
 Over the years, AIAM has worked to promote the connection between service activities and research and development ones, more related to Universities and research centres.
 This connection had, and still has, the result of promoting researches on relevant agrometeorological themes, both at the farm and territorial level.

-This makes AIAM a peculiar association, because it brings together research, services to farmers and application in the field, in a virtuous circle that puts the knowledge of the needs of the users in contact with scientific research, and vice versa.
+This makes AIAM a peculiar association, because it brings together researchers and technicians, in a virtuous circle that puts the knowledge of the needs of the agriculture in contact with scientific research, and vice versa.

 One of the activities that AIAM carries out annually is the organization of a national scientific conference, which year by year addresses the typical and most interesting issues of the moment.
 Then, there is the organization of courses designed to promote and foster education, training and updating in agrometeorology.